rickkas7/CellularHelper/README.md

 The RSSI is in dBm, the standard measure of signal strength.
 It's a negative value, and values closer to 0 are higher signal strength.

 The quality value is 0 (highest quality) to 7 (lowest quality) or 99 if the value unknown.
 It's typically 99 for 2G connections.
-The qual value is described in the u-blox documenation, and it's returned by the call, but you probably won't need to use it.
+The qual value is described in the u-blox documentation, and it's returned by the call, but you probably won't need to use it.

-The rssiToBars() method converts the RSSI to a 0 to 5 bars, where 5 is the strongest signal.
+The `rssiToBars()` method converts the RSSI to a 0 to 5 bars, where 5 is the strongest signal.

+The `CellularHelper.getExtendedQualResponse()` is available on LTE Cat M1 devices and returns LTE specific parameters like the RSRP.

-### getEnvironment
+### getEnvironment (2G/3G only)

 The method getEnvironment returns cell tower information.
-The is the u-blox AT+CGED comamnd.
+The is the u-blox AT+CGED command.

 ```
 CellularHelperEnvironmentResponseStatic<8> envResp;